 From our refinery in Bataan, we transport our products primarily by sea to nearly 30 terminals across the archipelago.
 This extensive distribution network powers essential industries, including power generation, manufacturing, mining, and agribusiness.
 Petron is also a key fuel supplier for national government agencies, including the Armed Forces of the Philippines, the Philippine National Police, and the Philippine Coast Guard (PCG).
-Additionally, we provide jet fuel to both international and domestic carriers at major airports, ensuring seamless air travel.
+Additionally, we provide jet fuel to both international and demostic corr provide jet fuel to both international and domestic carriers at major airports, ensuring seamless air travel.